mtaylorpdx/beepboop/README.md

 ## Technologies Used

-_Written iplementing Bootstrap and jQuery_
+_Written implementing Bootstrap and jQuery_

 ### License